AG-ESSER/HexTemplatesFCS/README.md

 <!-- badges: end -->

-The goal of HexTemplatesFCS is to quickly and easily generate data structures for getting statistical output starting from raw fcs-Files and a metadata table.
+The goal of HexTemplatesFCS is to quickly and easily generate data structures that make it easy to get statistical output starting from raw fcs-files and a metadata table.
 The grid approach is especially useful if there aren’t any populations clearly visible in the files.

 Installation
 ------------